hedilele/hedilele/README.md

 - 👋 Hi, I’m @hedilele
 - 👀 I’m interested in programming and self learning
-- 🌱 I’m currently learning c++,c and studying
+- 🌱 I’m currently learning c++,c,JAVA and studying
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...